Speyll/dotfiles/README.md

 ## Special Scripts

-I've crafted special scripts to simplify environment variable setup for both Labwc and Sway.
-These scripts streamline the process of launching your preferred window manager with the right configurations.
+I've crafted special script to simplify environment variable setup.
+This script streamline the process of launching your preferred wayland compositor with the right configurations.

-- `start-wayfire`: Use this script to launch Wayfire with the configured environment variables.
-- `start-labwc`: Use this script to launch Labwc with the configured environment variables.
+- `start-comp`: Use this script to launch your compositor with configured environment variables, Example: `start-comp labwc`
-- `start-sway`: Use this script to launch Sway with the appropriate configurations.
+- `fuzzel-launcher`: If you want the same menu I use in my bar.

 Additionally, there are other handy scripts available in `.local/bin`